Standard imsets for undirected and chain graphical models: Standard imsets for general undirected graphs

-Note that a graph such as the one in \reffig{exponential} has an exponential number of minimal triangulations, which makes infeasible to calculate $v_H$ in \eqref{eq:ugim1} actually.
+Note that a graph such as the one in Figure~\ref{fig:exponential} has an exponential number of minimal triangulations, which makes infeasible to calculate $v_H$ in \eqref{eq:ugim1} actually.

 The above examples suggest that it suffices to use only minimal triangulations of each mp-subgraph and not of the whole of the graph.
-In particular, the new imset \eqref{eq:new} in \refexmp{ug_imset} seems to be defined as follows: First, consider the graph obtained by adding edges to the input graph in such a way that all mp-subgraphs are complete (\reffig{new_imset}-(a)), and consider its standard imset ($u_{\tri{ab}{e}{cd}}$).
-Next, for each mp-subgraph which is not complete, consider their minimal triangulations (\reffig{new_imset}-(b), (c)) and their standard imsets ($u_{\tri{a}{c}{bd}}, u_{\tri{b}{d}{ac}}$).
+In particular, the new imset \eqref{eq:new} in Example~\ref{exmp:ug_imset} seems to be defined as follows: First, consider the graph obtained by adding edges to the input graph in such a way that all mp-subgraphs are complete (Figure~\ref{fig:new_imset}(a)), and consider its standard imset ($u_{\langle ab, e \, | \, cd \rangle }$).
+Next, for each mp-subgraph which is not complete, consider their minimal triangulations (Figure~\ref{fig:new_imset}(b), (c)) and their standard imsets ($u_{\langle a, c \, | \, bd \rangle}, u_{\langle b, d \, | \, ac \rangle}$).
 We show in the following sections that this idea is correct.